EGI-Federation/documentation/content/en/users/dev-env/binder/_index.md

 Binder facilitates the sharing and reproducibility of digital data analysis:

-1. Users can define their computational analsys in the [EGI Notebooks](https://notebooks.egi.eu) service.
+1. Users can define their computational analysis in the [EGI Notebooks](https://notebooks.egi.eu) service.
-1. Once the notebok is ready for publishing, it can be shared in a GitHub repository.
+1. Once the notebook is ready for publishing, it can be shared in a GitHub repository.
 1. Optionally, users can use the Zenodo-GitHub integration for generating DOIs that can be cited in publications and can be discovered by fellow researchers